ColstonBod-oy/campaign-workflow-exercise/README.md

 AI tools used:

 - Figma Make
-- Cursor (can't use premium models so had to switch to VS Code)
+- Cursor (can't use premium models so had to switch to VS Code, I only discovered after the recording that because of cursor's update I have to enable the free ones hidden on the settings darn you cursor!)
 - Github Copilot
 - ChatGPT